1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 1878 7TF Reverse of 1879 CAM Morgan Silver Dollar Value

-The cameo designation transforms this 1878 7TF Reverse of 1879 Proof Morgan Dollar already legendary rarity into an elite collectible approaching mythical status among proof Morgan Dollar specialists, with fewer than five examples believed to exist exhibiting certifiable cameo contrast meeting modern grading service standards.
+The cameo designation transforms this 1878 7TF Reverse of 1879 Proof Morgan Silver Dollar’s already legendary rarity into an elite collectible approaching mythical status among proof Morgan Dollar specialists, with fewer than five examples believed to exist exhibiting certifiable cameo contrast meeting modern grading service standards.

-Professional institution population data reveals the extreme scarcity of cameo examples, with a single PR64+ CAM specimen representing the finest known example across all certification services.
-This unique specimen commands a current market valuation of $275,000, while PR64 CAM examples achieve $225,000, establishing values that exceed comparable standard proofs by substantial multiples.
+Professional population data reveals the extreme scarcity of cameo examples, with a single PR64+ CAM specimen representing the finest known example across all certification services.
+This unique specimen commands a current market valuation of $275,000, while PR64 CAM examples achieve $225,000 — values that exceed comparable standard proofs by substantial multiples.

-The auction record of $155,250 for a PR64 CAM example achieved in November 2004 at David Lawrence RC, though impressive, represents significant appreciation over the past two decades reflecting growing collector recognition of this variety’s supreme rarity.
+The auction record of $155,250 for a PR64 CAM example was achieved in November 2004 at David Lawrence Rare Coins, though this figure represents significant appreciation over the past two decades as collector recognition of this variety’s supreme rarity has grown.

-The intersection of infinitesimal original production, historical importance as the proof striking of the definitive Morgan Dollar reverse design, and exceptional cameo surface characteristics exhibiting the deepest device frosting and most reflective field surfaces establishes 1878 7TF Reverse of 1879 CAM Proofs as legendary rarities transcending typical numismatic categories.
+The intersection of near-zero original production, historical importance as the proof striking of the definitive Morgan Dollar reverse, and exceptional cameo surface characteristics establishes 1878 7TF Reverse of 1879 CAM Proofs as legendary rarities transcending typical numismatic categories.

 1878 7TF Reverse of 1879 CAM Morgan Silver Dollar Price/Grade Chart